primocms/primo/README.md

 # primo

 primo is an all-in-one app for developing and managing static sites with Svelte.
-It offers the user-friendliness of a site builder, *with* the flexibility and power offfered by code (specifically, Svelte).
+It offers the user-friendliness of a site builder, *with* the flexibility and power offfered by HTML, CSS, and JavaScript (and specifically, Svelte).

 ![screenshot](./screenshot.png)